Cáin Adomnáin

-The Cáin Adomnáin ([ˈkaːnʲ ˈaðəβ̃ˌnaːnʲ], KAWN-_-AH-thuv-nawn, "Law of Adomnán"), also known as the Lex Innocentium (Law of Innocents), was promulgated amongst a gathering of Irish, Dál Riatan and Pictish notables at the Synod of Birr in 697.
+The Cáin Adomnáin ([ˈkaːnʲ ˈaðəβ̃ˌnaːnʲ], KAWN-_-AH-thuv-nawn, "Law of Adomnán"), also known as the Lex Innocentium (Law of Innocents), was promulgated amongst a gathering of Gaelic and Pictish notables at the Synod of Birr in 697.
 It is named after its initiator Adomnán of Iona, ninth Abbot of Iona after St. Columba.
 It is called the "Geneva Accords" of the ancient Irish and Europe's first human rights treaty, for its protection of women and non-combatants, extending the Law of Patrick, which protected monks, to civilians.
 The legal symposium at the Synod of Birr was prompted when Adomnáin had an Aisling dream vision wherein his mother excoriated him for not protecting the women and children of Ireland.

 History

 During almost two centuries, and more precisely the years AD 697–887, nine different ordinances were promulgated and kept in the record of the annals of Ireland.
 Each ordinance was issued either by a saint or monastic group.
 Three texts of these legislations have come to us, the earliest being Cáin Adomnáin - Lex Innocentium - proclaimed by Adomnán, abbot of Iona, at the synod of Birr in 697.

 According to D.N.
 Dumville, it is suspected that the promulgation of this law in 697 was a centennial commemoration of Columba, who died in 597.
-The Cáin Adomnáin includes a guarantor-list featuring 91 political and ecclesiastical figures from Ireland, Dal Riata, and Pictland, which has been shown to be near contemporaneous to the promulgation of the Law in 697.
+The Cáin Adomnáin includes a guarantor-list featuring 91 political and ecclesiastical figures from Ireland, Dál Riata, and Pictland, which has been shown to be near contemporaneous to the promulgation of the Law in 697.
 As a successor of Columba of Iona, Adomnán had sufficient prestige to assemble this group of chieftains and clerics.
 The list of secular rulers is headed by Loingsech mac Óengusso, who was the Cenél Conaill King of Tara.
 Adomnán was related to this king, and it has been suggested that an alliance with Uí Néill royal power helped ensure widespread support for the Law.
 As well as being the site of a significant monastery, associated with Saint Brendan of Birr, Birr was close to the boundary between the Uí Néill-dominated northern half of Ireland, and the southern half, where the kings of Munster ruled.
 It, therefore, represented a form of neutral ground where the rival kings and clerics of both sides of Ireland could meet.

 Various factors, including Marian devotion in seventh- and eighth-century Ireland, are supposed to have contributed to inspire Adomnán to introduce these laws, but it may also be that as Columba's biographer, he was prompted by the saint's example.
 It was originally known as the Law of the Innocents and focused on the beneficiary noncombatants.
 Upon its renewal in 727, it referenced its author.